 As with most of my recipes, it is really easy to add to or amend this Salmon Maki into ‘whatever-you-want-or-have Maki’.

 Thinly sliced avocado would be a great (and fairly classic) addition and/or finely sliced cucumber or carrots.
 You could remove the salmon entirely if raw fish isn’t your thing and add something like (cooked) marinated chicken or katsu prawns.
+Or even cooked salmon – try my easy how to air fry salmon fillets instructions.

 To be honest, there are a million and one potential fillings here, I’ve even seen ‘pulled pork maki’!
 If you like your ‘sushi’ hot, take a look at my Miso Scallop Onigiri with Miso Mayo for something a little different.
+Or for really different, you could thinly slice Oven Fried Chicken Thighs!

 You could also make these into uramaki rolls but following my instructions for my Uramaki Sushi with Chilli Crab to make them inside out.